Bernadette Peters

-Bernadette Peters (née Lazzara; born February 28, 1948) is an American actress, singer, and children's book author.
+Bernadette Peters (née Lazzara; born February 28, 1948) is an American actress and singer.
 Over a career spanning more than six decades, she has starred in musical theatre, television and film, performed in solo concerts and released recordings.
 She is a critically acclaimed Broadway performer, having received seven nominations for Tony Awards, winning two (plus an honorary award), and nine Drama Desk Award nominations, winning three.
 Four of the Broadway cast albums on which she has starred have won Grammy Awards.

-Regarded by many as the foremost interpreter of the works of Stephen Sondheim, Peters is particularly noted for her roles on the Broadway stage, including in the musicals Mack and Mabel (1974), Sunday in the Park with George (1984), Song and Dance (1985), Into the Woods (1987), The Goodbye Girl (1993), Annie Get Your Gun (1999), Gypsy (2003), A Little Night Music (2010), Follies (2011), and Hello, Dolly!
+Regarded by many as the foremost interpreter of the works of Stephen Sondheim, Peters is particularly noted for her roles on the Broadway stage, including in the musicals Mack and Mabel (1974), Sunday in the Park with George (1984), Song and Dance (1985), Into the Woods (1987), The Goodbye Girl (1993), Annie Get Your Gun (1999), Gypsy (2003), A Little Night Music (2010), Follies (2011) and Hello, Dolly!
 (2018).
+She starred in the revue Stephen Sondheim's Old Friends both in the West End (2023) and on Broadway (2025).
+She has recorded six solo albums and many cast albums, and has performed regularly in solo concert acts.

-Peters first performed on the stage as a child and then a teenaged actress in the 1960s, and in film and television in the 1970s.
-She was praised for this early work and for appearances on, among other programs, The Muppet Show and The Carol Burnett Show, and for her roles in films including Silent Movie, The Jerk, Pennies from Heaven and Annie.
-In the 1980s, she returned to the theatre, where she became one of the best-known Broadway stars over the next three decades.
-She also has recorded six solo albums and several singles, as well as many cast albums, and performs regularly in her own solo concert act.
-Peters continues to act on stage, in films and on television in such series as Smash and Mozart in the Jungle.
-She has been nominated for four Emmy Awards and three Golden Globe Awards, winning once.
+Peters first performed on the stage as a child actress and then a teenager in the 1960s, and in film and television from the 1970s.
+She was praised for this early work and for appearances on, among other programs, The Muppet Show and The Carol Burnett Show, and for her roles in films including Silent Movie (1976), The Jerk (1979), Pennies from Heaven (1981, for which she won a Golden Globe Award), and Annie (1982).
+She has also acted in television shows such as Ally McBeal, Smash (2012–2013), Mozart in the Jungle (2014–2018), The Good Fight (2017–2018), Zoey's Extraordinary Playlist (2020–2021) and High Desert (2023).

-Early life and career
+Early life and family

-Peters was born into a Sicilian-American family in Ozone Park in the New York City borough of Queens, the youngest of three children.
+Peters was born on February 28, 1948, into an Italian-American family in Ozone Park in the New York City borough of Queens, the youngest of three children.
 Her mother, Marguerite (née Maltese), started her in show business by putting her on the television show Juvenile Jury at the age of three and a half.
 Her father, Peter Lazzara, drove a bread delivery truck.
 Her siblings are casting director Donna DeSeta and Joseph Lazzara.
-She appeared on the television shows Name That Tune and several times on The Horn and Hardart Children's Hour at age five.
+She appeared on the television shows Name That Tune and several times on The Horn and Hardart Children's Hour as a small child.